bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

 `from luigi.contrib.spark import SparkSubmitTask`

-This is a handy Luigi task that handles formatting the `spark-submit` command with the right config options.
+This is a handy Luigi task that handles formatting and invoking the `spark-submit` system command with the right config options.

 Now let's start the class implementation that will extend `SparkSubmitTask` to run our specific Spark task.